joaopalmeiro/ipma-cli/README.md

     Green,  // variant
     Yellow, // variant
     Red,    // variant
-    // It is possible to have structs or tuples as well.
+    // It is possible to have structs or tuples (payload) as well.
 }

 let go: Color = Color::Green;